akeneo-presales/apps-workshop-partners/README.md

 ## Step 4: Configure and activate a Catalog

-Going back to the PIM we have
+Going back to the PIM we have to enable the catalog for our app.
+Adding a filter on the family to retrieve only the products we wants.

 ## Step 5: Install Third-Party API Client and add Service Account configuration